Do Go On - 207 - The Golden State Killer

 It'll be fun.

-And you can also find all about those two updates on there as well.
+And you can also find out all about those tour dates on

-In the UK, Dublin and Perth, please come along and we go to see you at those places.
+Please come along and be great to see you at those places.

 Oh, of course.